ErikOnBike/CodeParadise/README.md

 To create WebApplications a small part of MVP (Model View Presenter) is implemented in the Counter Example.
 It is based on [WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and more specifically it uses the HTML templates technology.
 The idea is to create a full set of components/widgets to create full featured web applications.
 All under the control of a Smalltalk application.

-For the mobile applications for example, the following could be done:
+For mobile applications for example, the following could be done:
 * load a ClientEnvironment with all application code (can be done dynamically and include all kinds of tests)
 * execute code to remove the ClientEnvironment's Communicator (disconnecting it from the ServerEnvironment) and test code
 * save the ClientEnvironment image (currently not working because of tiny image format, but seems fixable ;-)